Oct 16, 2018

 - Pepsi vs. Coke

-Some brands are leveraging actual science to find the emotional branding's secret sauce, for example, earlier this year, Honda began measuring eye tracking, facial coding, and electroencephalograms to quantify emotional activation in humans to optimize the effectiveness of its branding.
+Some brands are leveraging actual science to find the emotional branding secret sauce.
+For example, earlier this year Honda began measuring eye tracking, facial coding and electroencephalograms to quantify emotional activation in people to optimize the effectiveness of its branding.
 But, how can they hit their audience right in the feels?
 And how are other brands using emotional branding?

-When you think of a professional athlete, what are some of the first words that come to mind?
+When you think of a professional athlete, what are some of the first traits that come to mind?
 Perhaps driven or hard-working, dedicated or devoted?

-These characteristics describe successful individuals in the profession, yet it’s hard for most people to achieve the level of devotion most professional athletes have.
+These characteristics describe successful individuals in the profession, yet it’s hard for most people to achieve the level of devotion that most professional athletes possess.
 And Gatorade knows that.

 Gatorade aims to instill those qualities in anyone aspiring for success.
-You can see that through the focus of many of their ad campaigns which evoke inspiration.
-Take for instance this commercial featuring U.S. women’s soccer player and Olympian, Abby Wombach.
+You can see that through the focus of many of their ad campaigns, which evoke inspiration.
+Take for instance the commercial below, featuring US women’s soccer player and Olympian Abby Wombach.
 In the ad, she encourages the audience to “forget her”.
 Rather than focusing on her achievements, she wants to leave a legacy so the next generation can accomplish greatness beyond her.

 People love to feel connected to a cause.
-In fact, people feel so strongly about it, it’s increasingly how millennials and Gen Z are selecting their careers.
+In fact, people feel so strongly about it, it’s increasingly how Millennials and Gen Z'ers are selecting their careers.
 People want to be a part of something greater than themselves, and certain brands can offer that from a consumerism standpoint.

 Patagonia is an example of a brand that has dedicated its existence to social causes and cause-based marketing.
 Since 1985, Patagonia has pledged 1% of all annual sales to the preservation of the natural environment.
 Among other examples, Patagonia helped create a national park and touts fair-trade certified wages for its supply chain workers.
 The consumer can feel good about spending money with the brand because the proceeds go to a good cause.

-Key takeaway: Cause marketing is a brilliant tool because it shows that an organization is willing to extend a helping hand, and customers can feel apart of the goodwill by associating themselves with the brand.
+Key takeaway: Cause marketing is a brilliant tool because it shows that an organization is willing to extend a helping hand, and customers can feel that they are a part of the goodwill by associating themselves with the brand.

-Let’s also notice how this commercial takes place throughout a road/camping trip, a theme Subaru often hits as they actively brand to outdoorsy types who like that Subarus could handle any adventure.
+It's also worth noting how this commercial takes place throughout a road/camping trip, a theme Subaru often hits as they actively brand to outdoor enthusiasts, who like that Subarus could handle any adventure.
 Adding the additional layer of a dog’s loyalty in this campaign is a perfect example of marketing to an audience and evoking the appropriate emotion.

 Key takeaway: Subaru has carefully pinpointed their audience personas: family-oriented, progressive and driven by emotion.
 They have effectively catered to that demographic by creating content specifically for their ideologically progressive consumers.